bdls-jamal/genRelateR/README.md

 This package was developed as part of an assessment for 2024 BCB410H:
-Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `genRelateR` welcomes issues, enhancement requests, and other contributions.
+Applied Bioinformatics course at the University of Toronto, Toronto, Canada. `genRelateR` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/bdls-jamal/genRelateR/issues).